Vivekjvs/tweetbot/README.md

 # tweetbot
 A twitter bot which is used to get information about weather of a particular place.
+If @viveks_dev is used in the tweet and if the tweet contains the name of a place then it retweets the weather report